Correctional Officer

 Best way is to avoid prison.
 After that it becomes dicey.
 It depends a lot on which "group" you are in.
 You can join a gang that does not approve of such things and get some protection in exchange for your soul.
 You can go the "crazy" route and you MAY be left alone.
 You can request protective custody, but generally you can not STAY in PC because you are afraid somebody MIGHT rape you.
 Prisons are unpleasant places and contain many unpleasant people.
 Also, if you are big, mean and a proficient fighter that helps.
 Very few people can go that route successfully, but it does happen.

-Asked by Reed almost 5 years ago
+Asked by Becky over 5 years ago

 Yo why does there have to be cell mates.
 I would rather spend my prison sentence in the “hole” then with some random dude who for all I know could be in for raping another man or a serial killer.